Chapter Thirteen – Reproduction

-It’s one of the many things I notice immediately, but haven’t really thought about, till now: The lack of families; the lack of children.
+It’s one of the many things I notice immediately, but haven’t really thought about, till now—the lack of families and the lack of children.

 Given my rebirth, I figure the fundamentals of family life have changed substantially—dramatically even in fifteen hundred years.
 The heteronormative family from my time began to change gradually many years before—like for example, two mothers or two fathers, etcetera.
 The intrinsic core of human procreation, whereby female gestation is the key to human reproduction, is no longer how humans reproduce in the fourth millennium.
 This evolved from strict population controls (controls doing a lot of heavy, arbitrary lifting here) and genome requirements, equality regulations or civil rights per se, medical and performance standards, and quality of life and continuity for all humans.

-The Reproductive Emancipation Movement—REM, not to be confused with Rapid Eye Movement or the alternative rock band of the late 20th century, of which, I was a fan—began on Earth with the advent of population controls (again with that word; they couldn’t bother to name it something less authoritarian?) in the twenty-first century.
-Overcrowding in some areas and insufficient amounts of people in others along with the lack of food and fresh water due to climate change was the catalyst (historically we know what really was, don’t we?); rising fetal and maternal mortality rates; aggressive diseases and unknown incurable viruses; antimicrobial-resistant bacteria and genome mutations were contributing to global population complications.
+The Reproductive Emancipation Movement—REM, not to be confused with Rapid Eye Movement or the alternative rock band of the late 20th century, of which, I was a fan—began on Earth with the advent of population controls (again with that word—they couldn’t bother to name it something less authoritarian?
+Or was that the point?) in the twenty-first century.
+Reportedly, multiple issues—overcrowding in some areas and insufficient amounts of people in others, along with the lack of food and fresh water due to climate change—coalesced and became the catalyst; rising fetal and maternal mortality rates; aggressive diseases and unknown incurable viruses escalated into several full-blown pandemics; antimicrobial-resistant bacteria and genome mutations were contributing to global population complications.
 The onset of genetic technology arrived to reduce so-called actual pollutants—not to be confused with the pejorative term white nationalists use for non-white races—to the gene pool.
 This tech began shaping the evolution of the human race to live in the world we desecrated, mostly available to the privileged to assimilate into a new way of life; one in which we would need to be designed for survival of our species.

 This is what it was sold as.